ergo/ziggurat_foundations/README.rst

 ziggurat_foundations
 =====================

-Framework agnostic (with slight bias towards pyramid) set of sqlalchemy classes that make building applications that require permissions an easy task.
+Framework agnostic (with bias towards pyramid) set of sqlalchemy classes that make building applications that require permissions an easy task.

 ziggurat_foundations supplies a set of *sqlalchemy mixins* that can be used to extend